goofwear/Any-file-to-QR/README.md

 ## But Why?
 I really don't know.
 The process takes an unprofitable amount of memory and time:
-1 Mib encode to 3,8Mib in 480 png files in about 5 seconds and deodes in about 1 minute but I have done it.
+1 Mib encode to 3,8Mib in 480 png files in about 5 seconds and decodes in about 1 minute but I have done it.
 You can now convert your favorite song into QR codes and hang it on the wall